rahulva-msft/azure-docs-sdk-node/docs-ref-services/preview/ai-metrics-advisor-readme.md

 `MetricsAdvisorAdministrationClient` is the interface responsible for managing entities in the Metrics Advisor resources, such as managing data feeds, anomaly detection configurations, anomaly alerting configurations.

-### DataFeed
+### Data Feed

-A `DataFeed` is what Metrics Advisor ingests from your data source, such as Cosmos DB or a SQL server.
+A data feed is what Metrics Advisor ingests from your data source, such as Cosmos DB or a SQL server.
 A data feed contains rows of:

 - timestamps
 - zero or more dimensions